 For 40 plus years The Haven has provided women with a safe, respectful, compassionate residential environment in which they can begin their long journey of recovery from alcohol and drug use disorders.
 They are looking for any Life Scouts that might be in need of an Eagle Project.
 If you are interested in working with The Haven please contact Joyce Morgan,MSW LCSW,LISAC Chief of Medical Services for more information.
 Her email address is www.thehaventucson.org or by phone at 520-623-4590.

 Life Scouts are you looking for a Potential Eagle Project?
 Therapeutic Ranch for Animals and Kids has some ideas for you.
 If you are interested please contact Scott Tilley or Jill Prickett at email@example.com or call at 520-298-9808.

-Elk’s Lodge #2532 would like to know if anyone out in the scouting community has a scout looking to earn some community service time to please help collect any of the items above and to help out a veteran in need.
+Elk’s Lodge #2532 would like to know if anyone out in the scouting community has a scout looking to earn some community service time.
 If you are able to help; please contact the Youth Activity Chair Sally Frankel at firstname.lastname@example.org to let her know.

 Marine Corps League would like to Honor Eagle Scouts!
 Nighthawk 72 Marana Detachment 1344 Marine Corps League would like to honor Eagle Scouts in Northwest Tucson, Oro Valley and Marana areas.
 To request a special recognition for your Eagle Scout, please contact Adjutant Terry Byron at 520-982-0023, www.Nighthawk72mcl.org,